Recognized as one of Alberta's Top Employers (2018)

-Pinch calls it a very nurturing culture," she notes.
+Pinch calls it a very nurturing environment.
 "They're very focused on what their employees want to do next and their development," she notes, "and they're very open to supporting any educational goals you have."

 Pinch, who has a degree in international business from Edmonton's MacEwan University, was originally hired as a summer student, then recruited for a permanent role when she graduated in December 2015.
 She currently works in the company's global affairs department.

 Employees are supported in part by a strong benefits package.
 The company's health plan includes a health-spending account of up to $750, which can be carried over for a maximum of two years and used for any health-related expense.
 The amount can also be transferred to a lifestyle spending account, which offers more flexibility.
 "We try to personalize things when it comes to how our benefits are structured," explains Hodgins.

 Recently, the company introduced maternity leave top-up payments of up to 70 per cent of salary for 17 weeks.
 It also offers flexible hours when new moms return to work.
 Employees are even allowed to bring their pets to the office on designated "dog days."